 The higher the resolution, the more powerful a graphics card you need.
-The most common and the default resolution that gamers prefer is the Full HD or 1920 x 1080.
+The most common and default resolution gamers prefer Full HD or 1920 x 1080.

-Anything higher than this, i.e QHD resolution or 4K/UHD resolution would require you to have a more powerful graphics card with higher VRAM.
+Anything higher than this, i.e., QHD or 4K/UHD resolution, would require a more powerful graphics card with higher VRAM.

 The same goes for frame rates.
 The higher the frame rates, the more powerful a GPU you need.
-30 frames per second is considered as the bear minimum you should settle for; however, any gamer worth their salt would aim for 60 FPS.
+Thirty frames per second are the bare minimum you should settle for; however, any gamer worth their salt would aim for 60 FPS.
 Enthusiasts, on the other hand, aim for even 120 FPS or higher.

-As such while 6 GB graphics may be sufficient for 30-60FPS gaming.
-Anything higher and the 6GB graphics cards will show their limit.
+While 6 GB graphics may be sufficient for 30-60FPS gaming, anything higher and the 6GB graphics cards will show their limit.

 Finally, your graphics settings matter a ton.
-Ultra high graphics settings are taxing on a graphics card as compared to low graphics settings.
+Ultra-high graphics settings are taxing on a graphics card compared to low graphics settings.

 Benchmark List of Graphics Cards Featuring 6GB VRAM

-One very important point to note, however, is that not all 6GB graphics cards are the same in terms of performance.
-For instance, both GTX 1060 and the RTX 2060 have 6GB VRAM, however, the RTX 2060 is far superior in comparison as shown below in the table.
+However, one critical point is that only some 6GB graphics cards perform similarly.
+For instance, GTX 1060 and the RTX 2060 have 6GB VRAM.
+However, the RTX 2060 is far superior in comparison, as shown below in the table.

-The following table highlights all the 6GB graphics cards as well as their corresponding G3Dmark scores – G3DMark is a popular benchmark that scores GPUs based on their performance.
-It is great for basic comparison.
+The following table highlights all the 6GB graphics cards and their corresponding G3Dmark scores – G3DMark is a popular benchmark that scores GPUs based on their performance.
+It is excellent for basic comparison.

 |Graphics Card||Release Year||G3DMark||MSRP||Price/Performance|